-We have international operations through Affiliates who provide some or a significant part of their investment management services to non-US clients.
-In February 2007, we established a subsidiary, AMG Pty Ltd ("AMG Australia") and opened an office in Sydney, Australia.
-Through AMG Australia, we provide client and marketing services to participating Affiliates with respect to their business interests in Australia and New Zealand.
-In the future, we may invest in other investment management firms which conduct a significant part of their operations outside of the United States.
+In connection with our international initiatives, we have offices in Sydney, Australia; London, England; and Toronto, Canada.
+In addition, we have international operations through Affiliates who provide some or a significant part of their investment management services to non-US clients.
+In the future, we may open additional offices, or invest in other investment management firms which conduct a significant part of their operations outside of the United States.
 There are certain risks inherent in doing business internationally, such as changes in applicable laws and regulatory requirements, difficulties in staffing and managing foreign operations, longer payment cycles, difficulties in collecting investment advisory fees receivable, different and in some cases, less stringent, regulatory and accounting regimes, political instability, fluctuations in currency exchange rates, expatriation controls, expropriation risks and potential adverse tax consequences.
 There can be no assurance that one or more of such factors will not have a material adverse effect on our affiliated investment management firms that have international operations or on other investment management firms in which we may invest in the future and, consequently, on our business, financial condition and results of operations.